For Asian American women, Olympics reveal a harsh duality

 The dichotomy of the Asian American woman’s existence is not limited to Winter Olympians, though.
 In October, Hmong American gymnast Sunisa Lee said she was pepper sprayed by someone shouting racist slurs while driving by in a car.
 At the time, she was standing outside with a group of Asian American friends in Los Angeles while filming the “Dancing with the Stars” TV show.

-Lesser-profile Olympians from the Tokyo Games like golfer Danielle Kang and karateka Sukura Kokumai spoke about their experiences with anti-Asian hate last summer.
+Lesser-profile Olympians from the Tokyo Games like golfer Danielle Kang and karateka Sakura Kokumai spoke about their experiences with anti-Asian hate last summer.

 Kang said she’s fought racism all her life and urged for a broader social studies curriculum that could better capture today’s multicultural America.